 Your contacts data is now in your iPhone (as well as your Gmail account, should you wish to access it from your PC).

-Transfer Contacts from BlackBerry 10 phone to iPhone
+Transfer Contacts from BlackBerry 10 phone to new iPhone

-Not being a Google Apps for Business subscriber we couldn't get the above method to work on our BlackBerry Z10.
+Not being a Google Apps for Business subscriber we couldn't get the above method to work on our BlackBerry Z10 or BlackBerry Passport.
 And BlackBerry 10 phones don't come with BlackBerry Desktop software.
 Instead they bundle BlackBerry Link, which doesn't offer the same function.

 The only good way we could find to move contacts from the BlackBerry Z10 was by using InTouch - a free app you can get from BlackBerry World, upload your contacts, and then install on to other devices.
 InTouch supports iOS and Android, as well as older Nokia Bada phones.
 And you can install a beta of the app into your desktop browser.
 Sounds good, right?
 Well, it is.
 And it works for all BlackBerries, as well as those other phones.